Last Updated June 12, 2017

 We believe that the students should be well read in order to be successful in school and in our modern culture.
 The books on “The List” are readily available and can be read with pleasure by anyone of high school age.
 If you are drawn to a book not on “The List,” by all means read it, but e-mail one of the teachers in the Humanities Department to make sure it will qualify for the summer reading requirement before you complete your book report.

-The choices given below are intended to provide some flexibility and inspire creativity.
+The choices given below are intended to give you some flexibility and inspire creativity.
 Everyone is required to complete an oral report.
-You may complete one of each art project, or two of the same art project.
-Please chose only one option per book.

 Photo Essay: An example of photo literacy.

 - Take a photograph which most reminds you of the book you have read.
 This could be a staged photograph or a spontaneous image.

 - Matte the photograph.
 On a 4 x 6 white cardstock (index card is fine) type a minimum paragraph of ten sentences that explains how this photo reminds you of a scene from the book, a character, a theme or a symbol.
 Include at least five specific details from the book.

 - Take care in your work and create an eye-pleasing display that will inspire others to read this book!